ByIvo/project-info/README.md

 ## The config file structure

-The config file file always should use JSON syntax.
-Its default name always is *.project-info.json*, but can be provided another one as second parameter in __from__ method.
+The config file should always be written with JSON syntax.
+Its default name is *.project-info.json*, but can be provided another one as second parameter in __from__ method.

 ### Restricted properties